What Does A Compensator Do On A Pistol [Ammo Type Matters]

 Does A Compensator Reduce Recoil?

-The pistol compensator only mitigates muzzle climb and felt recoil, but NOT completely.
+The pistol compensator only mitigates recoil reduction and felt recoil, but NOT completely.

 For the most part they work, and there are a few variables to consider: